Walk On By

 "Walk On By" is a song written by Burt Bacharach and Hal David for singer Dionne Warwick in 1963.
-Warwick's recording of the song peaked at number 6 on the US Billboard Hot 100 and number 1 on the Cash Box Rhythm and Blues Chart In June 1964 and was nominated for a 1965 Grammy Award for the Best Rhythm and Blues Recording.
+Warwick's recording of the song peaked at number six on the US Billboard Hot 100 and number one on the Cash Box Rhythm and Blues Chart In June 1964 and was nominated for a 1965 Grammy Award for the Best Rhythm and Blues Recording.

 Isaac Hayes recorded the song five years later, in 1969, and his version reached number 30 on the Hot 100 chart and number 13 in the R&B charts.
-"Walk On By" has since charted numerous times in various countries, with wildly different arrangements, as noted below.
+"Walk On By" has since charted numerous times in various countries, with wildly different arrangements.

 In 1998, the 1964 release by Dionne Warwick on Scepter Records was inducted into the Grammy Hall of Fame.

 Dionne Warwick original version (1964)

 The original version of "Walk On By" by Dionne Warwick was recorded at Bell Sound Studios in New York City, the same late November/early December 1963 session that yielded her hit "Anyone Who Had a Heart".
 "Walk On By" was the follow-up to that single, released in April 1964 and reaching number 6 on the U.S. Billboard Hot 100 and number 1 on the Cashboxs R&B chart.
 (Billboard did not print rhythm and blues charts during 1964, the year of the song's peak performance.)
 The song also reached the top 10 in a run on Billboard's easy listening survey.
 The song was ranked number 51 on the Rolling Stone list of The 500 Greatest Songs of All Time.
 "Walk On By" became Warwick's second international million seller, following "Anyone Who Had A Heart" in January 1964.
 Warwick also recorded a German version of the song, titled "Geh vorbei".

 Session drummer Gary Chester played on this recording as did session bassist Russ Savakus.
 Other musicians included Artie Butler on organ, Paul Griffin on piano, Irwin Markowitz and Ernie Royal on trumpet, Bill Suyker and Allen Hanlon on guitar, Max Pollikoff, Charles McCracken, Eugene Orloff, Julius Held, and George Ockner on violin, Harold Coletta on viola, Lucien Schmit on cello, Paul Winter on saxophone, and George Devens on percussion.

 In 2023, Warwick's recording was sampled by Doja Cat for her single "Paint the Town Red".
 It reached number one on the Hot 100 on the issue dated September 16, 2023, marking the first time Warwick's voice appeared at number one since "That's What Friends Are For" in 1986.